twboom/Be4stBoard/README.md

 ## License
 This project is licenced under the MIT License (see [here][license]).
 The voices are *not* licensed and belong to Be4stSie!

+This basically means that you are allowed to use this software, build on it and distribute it.
+However, when distributing it, you must publish the part of your application that orginates from this project under the same (MIT) license!
+Again, the voices are licensed seperatly!

 ## Questions
 If you have more questions, please leave them in the ['Discussions'][discussions] tab here on GitHub or send me a message on Discord.